HOME BACKSTORY ABOUT FRANK STRONG SERVICES CONTRIBUTE SPONSOR SPEAKING PRIVACY DISCLOSURES IN THE NEWS CONTACT

 About Sword and the Script Media, LLC

 Based in Atlanta, Georgia, Sword and the Script Media, LLC is veteran-owned public relations agency immersed in the business-to-business (B2B) marketplace.
-We focus on process-driven programs for PR, marketing and social media.
+We focus on sustainable programs for PR, marketing and social media.
 A defining difference comes down to our approach – that marketing ought to have utility.
 This is because marketing that helps, sells better than marketing that hypes.

-© 2023 Sword and the Script Media, LLC.
+© 2024 Sword and the Script Media, LLC.
 All Rights Reserved.

 This website uses cookies to improve your experience.
 You can choose what you wish to do.
 Accept Reject Read More